-5.14.2 The alternator cannot transmit torque to the drivetrains.
-The alternator cannot be directly connected to the power circuit and cannot charge the ES.

-5.14.3 The starter motor cannot transmit torque to the drivetrains while the car is in motion.
+- 5.10.2 The alternator cannot transmit torque to the drivetrains.
+The alternator cannot be directly connected to the power circuit and cannot charge the ES. - 5.10.3 The starter motor cannot transmit torque to the drivetrains while the car is in motion except: - in the pitlane to pull off from a pit stop - to ensure the reverse function as required by article 9.7.

-5.15 Engine Inlet
+5.11 Engine Inlet

-5.15.1 The addition of any substance other than fuel, as described in Article 5.12.3, into the air destined for combustion is forbidden.
+5.11.1 The addition of any substance other than fuel, as described in Article 5.8.3, into the air destined for combustion is forbidden.
 The connection between the intake and the exhaust manifold is not allowed.

-5.16 Materials and Construction - Definitions
+5.12 Materials and Construction - Definitions

-5.16.1 A metallic material will be defined as a material that is made-up of metallic elements, whether that material is a pure metal, alloy of several metals or an inter-metallic.
+5.12.1 A metallic material will be defined as a material that is made-up of metallic elements, whether that material is a pure metal, alloy of several metals or an inter-metallic.